bwilkie/Chat-AI---Runs-in-Python/README.md

 This one requires dependancies but is a great starting point to build new features.

+1) Buit with Python 3.8.18
-1) Porcupine for Wake Word detection is required to be pvporcupine==1.9.5 as this required no Auth Keys
+2) Porcupine for Wake Word detection is required to be pvporcupine==1.9.5 as this required no Auth Keys
-2) Gguf are lightweight, fast llm files, and require LlamaCpp.
+3) Gguf are lightweight, fast llm files, and require LlamaCpp.
 This may require other dependancies such as c++.
 You can use non gguf files but you will need to replace LlamaCpp with transformers.
-3) Models for LLM and VAD will need to be downloaded and put in the required directory.
+4) Models for LLM and VAD will need to be downloaded and put in the required directory.
 Im also using some audio files for interaction.
 I will link these below. (this uses gguf files for speed, recommend the-bloke repo on hugging face)

 TheBloke and Mistral (Any gguf will work) https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF/tree/main